 - You should work with a digital agency or a publicist and pay them to have your request submitted.

 Many influencers and brands work with agencies or publicists that help them get a blue check on Instagram.
 This is known as ‘Media Partner Support’.

 Facebook also has managers who work with influencers.
-They have a special form that they apply for Instagram verification.
+They have a special form to fill out when they apply for the Instagram verification.
 This doesn’t guarantee that an influencer gets the checkmark but the application will be surely reviewed.

-Theoretically, the priority of getting the badge is as follows.
-For politicians, getting the badge is easier than for any other Instagrammer.
-Then come sportspeople, show business celebrities and movie stars, and then influencers.
+Theoretically, the priority of getting the badge is as follows: for politicians, getting the badge is easier than for any other Instagrammer.
+Then come sportspeople, show business celebrities, movie stars, and then influencers.

-For brands and companies, it’s sufficient to have a patent, and the account will be verified.
+For brands and companies, it’s sufficient to have a patent to have the account verified.
 For influencers who work only on Instagram and ignore other social media platforms, it’s the most complicated to get the badge.

 Instagram itself stands against paying to third-party agencies, except its official partners, for being verified.
-Instagram is surely interested in you being authentic to get a blue check, but another reason for it is that there are plenty of scammers on Instagram who claim they can sell you the verification.
-But we’ll talk about below a bit later.
+The platform is surely interested in you being authentic to get a blue check, but another reason for it is that there are plenty of scammers who claim they can sell you the verification.

 Instagram has four general requirements your account needs to comply with to get verified.
 You need to be:

 - Authentic: Your account must represent a real person, registered business, or entity.
 As a rule, meme and parody accounts are not considered for verification.

 - Unique: According to Instagram, your account needs to be “the unique presence of the person or business it represents”, which means that you can’t have more than one verified account of yourself or your brand.
 Exceptions are language- and/or geo-specific accounts (like McDonald’s US vs McDonald’s Norway).